 Stateside (or CONUS) commissaries (and some international, or OCONUS, locations) offer free Wi-Fi, allowing you to download and use digital coupons while you’re in the store.

-Regular grocery stores on the economy operate to make money.
+Regular grocery stores in the economy operate to make money.
 Commissaries are run by the Defense Commissary Agency (DeCA) and do not operate to generate revenue.
 Instead, by selling items at cost, prices fluctuate weekly based on what the commissary can pay for an item in any given cycle.

-Who Is Eligible for Commissary Benefits?
+Who is Eligible for Commissary Benefits?

 If you belong to one of the following groups, you’re eligible to shop at the commissary:

-- Uniformed-service members (active, reserve, retired, or in training)
+- Uniformed-service members (active, reserve, retired or in training)